1854books/VCRM/README.md

 ideas, how difficult it is!
-I theorise, talk, philosophize; and the next moment something comes against me, and I unconsciously become angry, I forget there is anything in the universe but this little limited self, I forget to say, "I am the Spirit, what is this trifle to me?
-I am the Spirit."
-I forget it is all myself playing, I forget God, I forget freedom.
+I theorise, talk, philosophize; and the next moment something comes against me, and I unconsciously become angry, I forget there is anything in the universe but this little limited self, I forget to say, “I am the Spirit, what is this trifle to me?
+I am the Spirit.“ I forget it is all myself playing, I forget God, I forget freedom.

 Sharp as the blade of a razor, long and difficult and hard to cross, is the way to freedom.
 The sages have declared this again and again.
 Yet do not let these weaknesses and failures bind you.
-The Upanishads have declared, "Arise !
-Awake ! and stop not until the goal is reached."
-We will then certainly cross the path, sharp as it is like the razor, and long and distant and difficult though it be.
+The Upanishads have declared, “Arise !
+Awake ! and stop not until the goal is reached.“ We will then certainly cross the path, sharp as it is like the razor, and long and distant and difficult though it be.
 Man becomes the master of gods and demons.
 No one is to blame for our miseries but ourselves.
 Do you think there is only a dark cup of poison if man goes to look for nectar?
 The nectar is there and is for every man who strives to reach it.
-The Lord Himself tells us, "Give up all these paths and struggles.
+The Lord Himself tells us, “Give up all these paths and struggles.
 Do thou take refuge in Me.
-I will take thee to the other shore, be not afraid."
-We hear that from all the scriptures of the world that come to us.
-The same voice teaches us to say, "Thy will be done upon earth, as it is in heaven," for "Thine is the kingdom and the power and the glory."
-It is difficult, all very difficult.
-I say to myself, "This moment I will take refuge in Thee, O Lord.
+I will take thee to the other shore, be not afraid.“ We hear that from all the scriptures of the world that come to us.
+The same voice teaches us to say, “Thy will be done upon earth, as it is in heaven,“ for “Thine is the kingdom and the power and the glory.“ It is difficult, all very difficult.
+I say to myself, “This moment I will take refuge in Thee, O Lord.
 Unto Thy love I will sacrifice all, and on Thine altar I will place all that is good and virtuous.
-My sins, my sorrows, my actions, good and evil, I will offer unto Thee; do Thou take them and I will never forget."
-One moment I say, "Thy will be done," and the next moment something comes to try me and I spring up in a rage.
+My sins, my sorrows, my actions, good and evil, I will offer unto Thee; do Thou take them and I will never forget.“ One moment I say, “Thy will be done,“ and the next moment something comes to try me and I spring up in a rage.
 The goal of all religions is the same, but the language of the teachers differs.
-The attempt is to kill the false "I", so that the real "I", the Lord, will reign.
-"I the Lord thy God am a jealous God.
-Thou shalt have no other gods before me," say the Hebrew scriptures.
+The attempt is to kill the false “I“, so that the real “I“, the Lord, will reign.
+“I the Lord thy God am a jealous God.
+Thou shalt have no other gods before me,“ say the Hebrew scriptures.
 God must be there all alone.
-We must say, "Not I, but Thou," and then we should give up everything but the Lord.
+We must say, “Not I, but Thou,“ and then we should give up everything but the Lord.
 He, and He alone, should reign.
 Perhaps we struggle hard, and yet the next moment our feet slip, and then we try to stretch out our hands to Mother.
 We find we cannot stand alone.
-Life is infinite, one chapter of which is, "Thy will be done," and unless we realise all the chapters we cannot realise the whole.
-"Thy will be done" — every moment the traitor mind rebels against it, yet it must be said, again and again, if we are to conquer the lower self.
+Life is infinite, one chapter of which is, “Thy will be done,“ and unless we realise all the chapters we cannot realise the whole.
+“Thy will be done“ — every moment the traitor mind rebels against it, yet it must be said, again and again, if we are to conquer the lower self.
 We cannot serve a traitor and yet be saved.
 There is salvation for all except the traitor and we stand condemned as traitors, traitors against our own selves, against the majesty of Mother, when we refuse to obey the voice of our higher Self.
 Come what will, we must give our bodies and minds up to the Supreme Will.
-Well has it been said by the Hindu philosopher, "If man says twice, 'Thy will be done,' he commits sin."
-"Thy will be done," what more is needed, why say it twice?
+Well has it been said by the Hindu philosopher, “If man says twice, 'Thy will be done,' he commits sin.“ “Thy will be done,“ what more is needed, why say it twice?
 What is good is good.
 No more shall we take it back.
-"Thy will be done on earth as it is in heaven, for Thine is the kingdom and the power and the glory for evermore."
+“Thy will be done on earth as it is in heaven, for Thine is the kingdom and the power and the glory for evermore.“
 </details>

 ## Appendix